Restricted use and restricted supply chemicals

-- are Schedule 7 Poisons (Dangerous Poisons) - these substances have a high potential to cause harm at low exposure and require special precautions during manufacture, handling and use (some examples of the active constituents in some Schedule 7 products are aldicarb, dichlorvos, endosulfan, fenamiphos, methomyl, methyl bromide, aluminium phosphide, mevinphos, paraquat (this does not include veterinary chemicals))
+- are Schedule 7 Poisons ('DANGEROUS POISON' signal heading on label) — these substances have a high potential to cause harm at low exposure and require special precautions during manufacture, handling and use (examples of the active constituents in Schedule 7 products are, dichlorvos, fenamiphos, methomyl, methyl bromide, aluminium phosphide, mevinphos, paraquat (this does not include veterinary chemicals)

 - contain atrazine — these products have the ability to contaminate waterways and groundwater

 - contain metham sodium, or